2015 will be a year with many opportunities for HR.

-In today’s organization it is all about connections.
+In today’s organisation it is all about connections.
 HR has to focus on building and strengthening the connections.
 Between countries.
 Between functional areas.
 Between old and young.
 Between Baby Boomers and Gen Y. Between old and new.
 Between early-adaptors and followers.
-Between change lovers and stabilizers.
+Between change lovers and stabilisers.
 Between inner circle and outer circle.
 Between leaders and followers.
 Between HQ and the people at the front.

 HR should be the master of good conversation.
 Where do we take the time for good conversations?
 With our boss, with our team, with our clients, with ourselves.

 A new role for HR is the role of the curator.
-Curator of critical capabilities and top talent in the organization.
+Curator of critical capabilities and top talent in the organisation.
 Curator of the connectors and the people who can make a difference.
-Curating knowledge on people and organizations.
+Curating knowledge on people and organisations.

-Can organizations be beautiful?
-Can organizations be a place where it is fun to be?
+Can organisations be beautiful?
+Can organisations be a place where it is fun to be?
 HR can play a more active role in workplace design.
 Functionality and efficiency: yes, but let’s as HR add the people element.
-Let’s also make sure what we design can fulfill the needs of different groups.
+Let’s also make sure what we design can fulfil the needs of different groups.

-Organizations and people become more and more values driven.
+Organisations and people become more and more values driven.
 Strong values need to be nourished and defended.
-HR leaders should be role models that through their behaviors show that they are living the values.
+HR leaders should be role models that through their behaviours show that they are living the values.